Sanctifying Grace … on Tap

 Once when I lived in Ireland, I knew a priest devoted to the traditional Latin Mass, who moved me deeply on occasion.
 And another thing that moved me in Catholic Ireland were the Catholic newspapers there.
-Now the two came together once, when one of these journals featured an interview with this traditional priest.

 The priest criticised the view of some so-called progressive clerics, who claimed that regular confession was not important.
 That is, instead of a situation where Catholics had once gone very regularly to confession, now once or twice a year was thought to be sufficient.